hanishkvc/prgs-docs-spreadsheetkvc/README.md

 A usable at a basic level (nothing fancy, yet;) commandline spreadsheet logic has been implemented to some extent.

+The existing commandline spreadsheet program sc crashing in few cases, also didnt help.

 ### 20200825IST1220